-- 157. DOCTRINAL SUMMARIZATION.
+157. DOCTRINAL SUMMARIZATION.
 One hundred and eighty-four doctrines are treated analytically, spiritually, and pedagogically.
 Prerequisite, two years of seminary study.
-Elective, two hours, fall semester, even-numbered years, Professor Walvoord, - 158.
-PREMILLENNIALISM.
+Elective, two hours, fall semester, even-numbered years.
+Professor Walvoord.

+158. PREMILLENNIALISM.
 A survey of the system of doctrine and Biblical interpretation involved in premillennialism.
 The key problems of premillennial interpretation of Scripture are analyzed, including the determining hermeneutical principles, interpretation of key passages of Scripture, and the relation of premillennialism to aspects of doctrine.
 Amillennialism and other opposing systems are carefully considered.
 Required of Theology major.
 Prerequisite, prescribed course in Ecclesiology and Eschatology.
 Elective, two hours, fall semester.
+Professor Pentecost.

-Professor Pentecost. - 159.
-ESCHATOLOGICAL PROBLEMS.
+159. ESCHATOLOGICAL PROBLEMS.
 A topical study of problems of interpretation in the field of Eschatology.
-Method of study includes lectures, reports on assigned problems. and class discussions.
+Method of study includes lectures, reports on assigned problems, and class discussions.
 Prerequisite, prescribed course in Eschatology.
 Elective, two hours, fall semester, odd-numbered years.
+Professor Walvoord.

-Professor Walvoord. - 160.
-THEOLOGY RESEARCH.
+160. THEOLOGY RESEARCH.
 A thorough review of the major fields of theology, including study of theological problems and the contemporary literature in respective fields.
 Guided research, preparation of bibliographies, reports, and open forum discussion are employed.
 Limited to students in final year of residence in the doctor's program.
 Required of Th.D. candidates with theology major.
 Elective, two hours, fall semester.
+Professor Walvoord.

-Professor Walvoord. - 162.
-THEOLOGICAL SYSTEMS.
-The study of thirty important works on Systematic Theology including all fields of doctrine, Particular attention is given to those theologies which represent the development of Reformed Protestant doctrine.
+162. THEOLOGICAL SYSTEMS.
+The study of thirty important works on Systematic Theology including all fields of doctrine.
+Particular attention is given to those theologies which represent the development of Reformed Protestant doctrine.
 Works on Roman Catholic theology, Jewish theology, modern liberalism, and other systems influencing theology are studied including the most recent contributions.
 Each student is expected to make a special study of at least two theological systems and report is given to the class.
 Seventy-five sets of theology are available for study in the Library.
-Prerequisite, one year of Systematic Theology, Elective, two hours, fall semester, even-numbered years, Professor Witmer. - 163.
-CONTEMPORARY THEOLOGY.
-A survey of recent thought in the theological field.
-Approximately seventy-five authors are used and an attempt is made to acquaint the student with the leading writers of contemporary theology.
-The study is approached from the objective point of view to determine the content of each contribution.
-Comparison is made to Biblical theology, with particular attention to the premises and implications of the views set forth and the dangers and weaknesses of contemporary theology.
 Prerequisite, one year of Systematic Theology.
 Elective, two hours, fall semester, even-numbered years.
+Professor Witmer.

+163. CONTEMPORARY THEOLOGY.
+Present-day trends in theology are studied and evaluated.
+These trends are approached on the basis of the specific schools of theological thought, such as neo-orthodoxy, neo-liberalism, etc. The historical backgrounds are presented which set the stage for the present scene.
+Leading theologians are studied as well.
+The method of study includes lectures, examinations, and reading reports based upon current theological journals.
+Elective, two hours, fall semester, even-numbered years.
+Professor Howe.

-Dr. Howe. - 164.
-THEOLOGY OF CRISIS.
+164. THEOLOGY OF CRISIS.
 The theological and philosophical positions of Barth and Brunner are studied and compared to Reformed theology.
 The pertinent literature is examined and conclusions reached regarding the essential theological position of Crisis Theology.
 Method of study includes lectures, examinations, and reports.
 Prerequisite, at least one year of seminary study.
-Elective, two hours, fall semester, odd-numbered years, Dr. Howe, - 165.
-THEOLOGY OF JOHN CALVIN.
+Elective, two hours, fall semester, odd-numbered years.
+Professor Howe.

+165. THEOLOGY OF JOHN CALVIN.
 A study of the theology of John Calvin as revealed in his work.
 Institutes of the Christian Religion, 1936, American edition of the translation by John Allen, as well as the extensive collection of Biblical commentaries by John Calvin, available in the Library, are used as source material.
 Of principal importance is the study of the influence of John Calvin upon Protestant theology.
 Method of study includes lectures, oral reports, class discussions, and a paper on some aspect of the subject.
 Elective, two hours, spring semester, even-numbered years.
+Professor Witmer.

-Professor Witmer. - 166.
-AMILLENNIALISM.
+166. AMILLENNIALISM.
 A study of the amillennial system of interpretation in comparison to premillennialism with special consideration of posttribulationism and problems related to dispensationalism.
 The leading texts advocating amillennialism and posttribulationism are considered objectively and critically.
 Prerequisite, Theology 104 and Premillennialism 158.
 Elective, two hours, spring semester, even-numbered years.
 Professor Pentecost.